 - 1. Reads each statement from the input device. - 2.
-Prints each statement on the output printer.

-- 3. Checks the syntax of each statement for correct format.
+Prints each statement on the output printer. - 3.
+Checks the syntax of each statement for correct format.
 If IOCP finds a syntax error (such as a missing parenthesis), IOCP prints an error message on the output printer after the statement containing the error.
 IOCP stops checking the syntax of a statement when it encounters the first syntax error in that statement.
-Therefore, if two or more syntax errors are in a single statement, the second and following errors are found on subsequent runs of IOCP. - If IOCP finds an error in step 3, IOCP returns to step 1 on page 107 and performs only steps 1 on page 107-4 for the remainder of the statements. - 4.
+Therefore, if two or more syntax errors are in a single statement, the second and following errors are found on subsequent runs of IOCP. - If IOCP finds an error in step "3" on page 101, IOCP returns to step "1" on page 101 and performs only steps "1" on page 101-"4" on page 101 for the remainder of the statements. - 4.
 Checks the validity of each statement.
 For example, IOCP checks that a CNTLUNIT statement has specified a channel path that has been previously defined in a CHPID statement.
-If an error is found, IOCP prints an error message on the output printer after the statement containing the error. - If IOCP finds an error in step 4, IOCP returns to step 1 on page 107 and performs only steps 1 on page 107-4 for the remainder of the statements. - 5.
-Builds the appropriate identification, channel path, control unit, or I/O device record and enters the record into the IOCDS in storage. - If more statements remain to be read, IOCP returns to step 1 on page 107. - After all the input statements have been processed and all the records have been entered into the IOCDS in storage, IOCP performs step 6. - 6.
+If an error is found, IOCP prints an error message on the output printer after the statement containing the error. - If IOCP finds an error in step "4" on page 101, IOCP returns to step "1" on page 101 and performs only steps "1" on page 101-"4" on page 101 for the remainder of the statements. - 5.
+Builds the appropriate identification, channel path, control unit, or I/O device record and enters the record into the IOCDS in storage. - If more statements remain to be read, IOCP returns to step "1" on page 101. - After all the input statements have been processed and all the records have been entered into the IOCDS in storage, IOCP performs step "6" on page 101. - 6.
 Generates the IOCDS and performs additional checking.
-If IOCP finds an error, IOCP sends an error message and then stops. - After IOCP has successfully generated an IOCDS, IOCP performs Step 7. - 7.
-Produces the IOCP configuration reports of the IOCDS. - For z/OS and z/VSE: If requested (by a WRTCDS option other than NO), IOCP performs step 8.

-For VM: If requested (by a generation option of the IOCP command other than NOWRTCDS), IOCP performs step 8. - 8.
+If IOCP finds an error, IOCP sends an error message and then stops. - After IOCP has successfully generated an IOCDS, IOCP performs Step "7" on page 101. - 7.
+Produces the IOCP configuration reports of the IOCDS. - For z/OS and z/VSE: If requested (by a WRTCDS option other than NO), IOCP performs step "8" on page 101. - For VM: If requested (by a generation option of the IOCP command other than NOWRTCDS), IOCP performs step "8" on page 101. - 8.
 Writes the generated IOCDS to the Support Element hard disk. - For z/OS: IOCP requires authorization before it writes an IOCDS.
-See "Authorizing an IOCDS write" on page 110. - For z/VM: The control program checks your privilege class.
+See "Authorizing an IOCDS write" on page 104.

+For z/VM: The control program checks your privilege class.
 You must have privilege class C to write the IOCDS to the SE hard disk.
-You must have privilege class B to enable the IOCDS for dynamic I/O configuration changes. - For z/VSE: This step requires permission from the system operator (through message ICP050D) before IOCP writes to the SE hard disk.
+You must have privilege class B to enable the IOCDS for dynamic I/O configuration changes.

+For z/VSE: This step requires permission from the system operator (through message ICP050D) before IOCP writes to the SE hard disk.